Survivor 42: Future appearances

-Jonathan Young is set to return on Survivor 50.
+Jonathan Young returned to compete on Survivor 50: In the Hands of the Fans.

 Outside of Survivor, Chanelle Howell competed on the second season of The Challenge: USA.
 Omar Zaheer competed on the third season of The Traitors Canada.

 Season summary

 The season filmed in the Mamanuca Islands of Fiji.

 Eighteen new castaways were divided into three tribes of six: Ika, Taku, and Vati.
 Taku dominated the tribal phase thanks to Jonathan's strength, though they also lost Jackson to a medical removal.
 Maryanne, Tori, and Chanelle were on the outs of their initial tribes heading into the merge, at which point Omar took control and orchestrated the blindsides of Vati and Ika leaders Hai and Drea as big threats.
 Omar was then blindsided by Maryanne, who used an extra vote found early in the game and kept it secret from the others.

 Outsider Romeo won the final immunity challenge and elected to take Maryanne to the end.
 Former Vati member Mike defeated Jonathan in the firemaking challenge.
 Despite Mike's strong strategic game, he was criticized for making too many promises he could not keep, while Romeo was criticized for his poor strategic game and laziness at camp.
 Maryanne's growth throughout the game earned the jury's respect, and they voted her the Sole Survivor in a 7-1-0 vote over Mike and Romeo.